 This video will introduce you to the basics of the iʻoa class of words which are names of places, people, and things, or "proper nouns" in English.
 The iʻoa will eventually include iʻoahenua, iʻoakuhane, and iʻoapaku.
-Since this video is just an introduction, we will not delve into any of the precise details of those three types, but rather focus on the general characteristic of most iʻoa and how to use them in both the piko and ʻawe positions in simple sentences, with Pepeke Henua locational sentences as our framework.
+Since this video is just an introduction, we will not delve into any of the precise details of those three types, but rather focus on the general characteristics of most iʻoa and how to use them in both the piko and ʻawe positions in simple sentences, with Pepeke Henua locational sentences as our framework.

 I thought the video would be short and sweet; but alas, it just turned out to be sweet!

 The video I suggest you watch after this one is 0606V ʻAmi Particles #1: i, ma.